Skip to main content

 Same challenges, new threats

-$3 million was the average cost for organizations to recover from a ransomware attack in 2022.7
+$3M – The average cost for organizations to recover from a ransomware attack.6

 Few sectors of the economy have been spared from cybercrime.
 While ransomware impacts all industries, there’s been a recent surge in attacks on shipping and supply chain businesses as more people shop online.
-Cybereason found that 41% of ransomware attacks breached organizations via supply chain partners.8
+Cybereason found that 41% of ransomware attacks breached organizations via supply chain partners.7

 New twists on DDoS attacks